-Getting your first pool, and learning how to clean it yourself, can be quite confusing at first.
-Learning how to vacuum properly and efficiently is probably the most important thing to learn.
+Getting your first pool and learning how to clean it yourself can be pretty confusing at first.
+Learning how to vacuum correctly and efficiently is probably the most essential thing to learn.
 So a question many people first have when getting a pool is should I vacuum a pool on backwash or waste or filter?

 You can vacuum a pool on backwash, in theory at least, but it would be similar to vacuuming to waste.
-The water would be pumped backwards through the filter before passing out through the backwash hose.
-But some dirt would be trapped in the filter and would then end up back in the pool once the pump was back on the filter setting.
+The water would be pumped backward through the filter before passing through the backwash hose.
+However, some dirt would be trapped in the filter and then end up in the pool once the pump was back on the filter setting.

-I will try and explain why it would not be worthwhile to vacuum on backwash fully so that you can understand better.
+I will try to explain why it would not be worthwhile to vacuum on backwash so that you can understand better.
 You can also read my article How do pool vacuums work?

 Why shouldn’t you vacuum on backwash?

-The reason for this is that when the multiport valve is in the backwash setting the water flows from the pump into the bottom of the sand filter, rather than into the top as it does normally.
+This is because when the multiport valve is in the backwash setting, the water flows from the pump into the bottom of the sand filter rather than into the top as it usually does.

 When you run the filter on backwash, the water passes through the sand or filter medium from the bottom, picking up trapped debris as it goes, and then expels the water containing the debris out of the waste pipe into the yard, down the drain or wherever your pool expels water to.

-If you were to vacuum a pool on backwash then all of the dirt you pick up from the pool would get pushed through the layers of the sand before being expelled out of the system.
+If you were to vacuum a pool on backwash, all of the dirt you pick up from the pool would get pushed through the layers of the sand before being expelled out of the system.

 Some debris would inevitably get trapped in the bottom of the filter.
-Then, when you had finished vacuuming and you put the multiport valve back to filter, much of that dirt that had become trapped in the bottom of the sand filter would be pumped back into the pool.
+Then, when you had finished vacuuming and put the multiport valve back into the filter, much of that dirt that had become trapped in the bottom of the sand filter would be pumped back into the pool.
 This would rather defeat the object of vacuuming the pool in the first place.

 See my post Where does backwash water go for more information.